 When I tried to diagnose the issue, I noticed that the pain was directly related to my footwear.
 When I wore flat sneakers with no support, my back hated me, going from dull pangs to full-throated paroxysms.
 When I dug out a pair of old but high-quality running shoes, the pain abated.
 The issue was support and cushioning, or the lack thereof.

 After some deep research on running shoes, I read nothing but gushing reviews of the Hoka One Ones.
-And thus, the Clifton 6 entered my life.
+And thus, they entered my life.
 We are never breaking up.

 It all sounded good, but I wondered if this was all a very pricey placebo.
 So I wore flat sneakers to run errands.
 I love my trendy flat sneakers.
 But within an hour, due to, I’m guessing, the lack of support and completely flat sole, my right side was aching.
 Shortly thereafter, the shooting pains returned.

 It’s not all placebo, as it turns out: Shoes, not surprisingly, have a direct relationship to back health.
 The arches in your feet are basically human shock absorbers, so the less support they have, the more your back takes a beating.
 According to the American Academy of Orthopedic Surgeons, you want shoes that “provide stability through the arch, good shock absorption, and a smooth tread.”
 Flat shoes, of course — what I’d been wearing most of the time — don’t have arch support.
 These Hokas, on the other hand, are the gold standard of support — they’re designed for road runners.
 My running days are long behind me, but who gives a shit when they’re so effective at reducing back pain?

 Every product on Fatherly is independently selected by our editors, writers, and experts.
 If you click a link on our site and buy something, we may earn an affiliate commission.